Please note that it encompasses all of our products and is not specific to Aqua Mail.

 This access token uses complex math (cryptography) and cannot be used to recover the account’s password, even if the token is intercepted by a malicious third party.

-As of version 1.6.2, OAUTH2 authentication is also supported for Hotmail.
+Recently, OAUTH2 authentication is also supported for Hotmail and Yahoo.
 You’ll see it when adding a new account into Aqua Mail.

 To convert an existing account, long press it (the account) -> account setup and you should see a green panel offering the upgrade

 Strong SSL encryption (aka SSL hardening)

 As most any mail app, Aqua Mail can encrypt its network traffic when “talking to” your mail server(s).
 When adding a new account, the default settings have encryption enabled (SSL or STARTTLS).